Geophysical Surveying and Mapping Services

 Recent Developments

-• Extending a decade-long climb, producer prices for architectural and engineering services rose 2.5% in March compared to a year ago after rising 3.2% in the year-earlier comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry grew 2.8% in January year over year, while average industry wages increased 2.2% over the same period to a new high of $41.09 per hour, according to BLS employment data.
+• Producer prices for architectural and engineering services rose to a new high in July, up 2.3% compared to a year ago after rising 3.2% in the previous July-versus-July comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry grew 2.7% in July year over year, while average wages rose 4% over the same period to $41.45 per hour, BLS data show.

 • EnerGeo Alliance asserted there’s insufficient evidence to suggest that seismic surveys are irreparably damaging to marine life – a charge that has long plagued the industry – Engineering News reports.
 EnerGeo Alliance, whose members include offshore and onshore survey operators, said at a recent media briefing that geological scientists continuously research the effects of seismic surveys on marine life to understand and mitigate the impacts thereof, adding that seismic survey vessels often contribute to efforts to restore and recover marine life.
 It also stressed that seismic surveys always took unique considerations of the area into account, including breeding habits of rare species and seasonal factors.
 The group’s scientific director, Alex Loureiro, also noted that laboratory results often exaggerate the amount of time and proximity of exposure of hydrophones to animals, which do not apply to realistic exposures throughout a seismic survey, Engineering News reports.